stuartbreckenridge/Zavala/Localization-Principles.md

 ## Key Formats

-- For strings that are static and have no associated action: `label.text.string-summary`.
+- For labels that are static and have no associated action: `label.text.string-summary`.
-- For strings that are have an action associated: `action.text.string-summary`.
+- For button labels or items that have have an action associated: `button.text.string-summary`.
 - For help text that differs from the the label or the action: `help.text.string-summary`.